Chris Candido: Death

 At Lockdown on April 24, 2005, Candido fractured both his tibia and fibula and dislocated his ankle during a steel cage match with Lance Hoyt against Apolo and Sonny Siaki.
 He underwent surgery the next day to have titanium plates and screws inserted into his leg.
 He was at the following Impact! tapings managing The Naturals to defeat America's Most Wanted to win the NWA World Tag Team Championship.

 On April 28, 2005, Candido felt ill and his condition worsened during the day.
 He collapsed in the evening and was rushed to the Robert Wood Johnson University Hospital in New Brunswick, New Jersey.
 He was diagnosed with pneumonia.
 Doctors drained his lungs, but Candido died soon afterwards.
 He was 33 years old.
-His brother Johnny reported that Candido died due to a blood clot, a complication from surgery.
-In a 2016 interview, Johnny would reveal that Chris did not die from a blood clot, but rather acute pneumonia.
+His brother Johnny initially believed that Candido died due to a blood clot, a complication from surgery.
+In a 2016 interview, Johnny would reveal that Chris' autopsy confirmed that he did not die from a blood clot, but rather acute pneumonia brought on by his surgery.
 This death had a profound effect on fellow wrestlers such as CM Punk, who in 2014 voiced his concern over the possibility of a post-elbow surgery clot similar to what had erroneously been believed to have killed Candido.

 TNA subsequently held the Chris Candido Memorial Tag Team Tournament in his honor in late 2005.
 In 2009, he was inducted into the Hardcore Hall of Fame.

+Other media

+Both Candido and Sytch were featured on the Vice TV docuseries Dark Side of the Ring, aired on May 30, 2023.